aaronlelevier/aaronlelevier.github.io/_posts/2021-10-24-What-I-Learned-from-1-Year-of-AWS-Custom-Resource.md

 An ACR can NOT be replaced via tearing down and rebuilding if it is referenced in another CFN Stack, regardless of referencing the ACR directly or as  variable using an SSM Parameter<sub>9</sub> or CFN ImportValue<sub>10</sub>.
 You must solve for this.

+## Rollback

+Rollback by default will use the same AWS Lambda code.
+This will be a problem if the Lambda suffers a bad update, e.g. a coding error, as the ACR will fail, then on rollback, if the same code path is used, rollback will also fail.
+You must solve for this as well.

+Some strategies for this could be to use a stable version of the Lambda on rollback, or to always roll forward, and so on.

 ## Finally

 Okay, now that I know everything about ACRs, can I go write some code?